-28.2.
-Appropriation of income
+29.2.
+Reinvestment

-The Fund's income is either distributed or reinvested in the Fund (accumulation), depending on the unit class.
+The Fund's income is not distributed; instead it is reinvested in the Fund (accumulation).

-29. Liquidation, transfer and merger of the Fund
+30. Liquidation, transfer and merger of the Fund

 Investors are not entitled to demand the liquidation of the Fund.
 However, the Company may, upon six months' notice, cease management of the Fund through publication in the Bundesanzeiger and in the annual report or semi-annual report.
-Investors will also be informed of the termination by their Custodians via a durable medium, such as in hard copy or electronically.
+Information on termination will also be provided to investors via their Custodian Bank via a durable data medium, either in hard copy or electronically.
 A corresponding procedure may also be followed in respect of one or more unit classes of the Fund.